shasankp000/PyCraft/README.md

 # Project Info
   >A Minecraft launcher made in python.

-  >The main objective of this launcher is to enable players to enjoy minecraft (especially those without a mojang/microsoft account).
+  >This Launcher aims to be the best free minecraft launcher for Linux primarily.
+Porting to other platforms will be done later.

-  >This launcher is not illegal as all files are downloaded from libraries.minecraft.net
+  >This launcher is not illegal as all files are downloaded from libraries.minecraft.net.

+  >Piracy concerned rich people feel free to press the back button on the browser :)

 # Pycraft 1.03 release